thma/WhyHaskellMatters/README.md

 [1,3,5,7,9,11,13,15,17,19]
 ```

-We can also peak at a specific position in such an infinite list, using the `(!!)` operator:
+We can also peek at a specific position in such an infinite list, using the `(!!)` operator:

 ```haskell
 λ> odds !!
 5000